List of bus routes in Nassau County, New York: Nassau Inter-County Express

+NICE routes are designated on the buses, bus stop signs, and timetables with a lowercase "n".
+Previously, the routes were designated with an uppercase "N", akin to routes in larger bus systems surrounding the area.

 Routes shown are for the full route except for branching.
-The n4, n6 and n40/41 provide service 24 hours a day; all other routes are daily service except late nights unless otherwise noted.
+The n4, n6 and the n40/n41 combination provide service 24 hours a day, express routes (X-suffix on the route number) operate rush hours only, with all other routes operating daily except late nights unless otherwise noted.